 “J. A. Ulio

 “Maj.
 Gen., The Adjutant General of the Army”

 Pvt.
 Norman W. Hall died in the sinking of the Arisan Maru, in the South China Sea, on October 24, 1944.
-Since he was lost at sea, his name appears on the Tablets of the Missing at the American Military Cemetery outside Manila.
+Since he was lost at sea, his name appears on the Walls of the Missing at the American Military Cemetery outside Manila.